What is a SIC Code?

 Since SIC codes are self-identified, so you can change them if necessary.
 For example, let’s say your business pivots into a new industry.
 You can update the SIC to reflect the change.
 Another possible reason to change SIC codes is if you initially accidentally filed the wrong code.

-If an organization, such as a credit bureau or trade publication, lists the incorrect SIC or NAICS code, you need to contact them to update it.
+If an organization, such as a credit bureau or trade publication, lists the incorrect SIC or NAICS code, you must contact them to update it.
 There is no official way to change it, as various agencies and organizations maintain their own lists of established businesses.

 SIC and NAICS Codes – Final Thoughts

-As a business owner, you should ensure your company has the correct SIC or NAICS code so that you are correctly classified.
+As a business owner, you should ensure your company has the correct SIC or NAICS code to correctly classify you.